mcastellin/chaostoolkit-terraform/README.md

 ## Usage

 **chaostoolkit-terraform** provides a control to deploy terraform modules.
-To activate the `chaostf.control` for your experiments you need to define it in your experiment files (or settings):
+To activate the `chaosterraform.control` for your experiments you need to define it in your experiment files (or settings):

 ```yaml